Manipur bids tearful farewell; Nganthoi Sharma’s remains reach Thoubal

 Nganthoi’s identity was confirmed via DNA matching with her father, Kongbrailatpam Nandesh Kumar Sharma, who, along with her elder sister, journeyed from Ahmedabad following weeks of emotional waiting.

-Meanwhile, earlier this week, authorities processed the remains of Lamnunthem Singson, another crew member from Manipur, confirming his identity via DNA and returning him to Kangpokpi.
+Meanwhile, earlier this week, authorities processed the remains of Lamnunthem Singson, another crew member from Manipur, confirming her identity via DNA and returning her to Kangpokpi.

-His funeral took place after bypassing Imphal via Dimapur due to ongoing ethnic tensions.
+Her funeral took place after bypassing Imphal via Dimapur due to ongoing ethnic tensions.

 The tragic loss of Nganthoi, a Meitei, alongside Singson, a Kuki, has drawn together Manipur’s ethnically diverse communities in a powerful display of shared mourning and a rare moment of solidarity amid ongoing tensions.